Well-Child Visit: 3 Years

 Feeding

-1. Preschoolers should get 2 cups (480 ml) of low-fat or nonfat milk (or equivalent low-fat dairy products) daily.
-You also can give a fortified milk alternative like soy or almond milk.
+- Preschoolers should get 2 cups (480 ml) of low-fat or nonfat milk or fortified soy milk.
+Offer other low-fat and nonfat dairy products, like yogurt.

-3. Let your child decide when he or she is hungry or full.
+- Let your child decide when they're hungry or full.
 If your child chooses not to eat, offer a healthy snack later.

 Routine Care

-1. If your child gives up the afternoon nap, be sure to allow for some quiet "winding down" time during the day.
+- If your child no longer takes an afternoon nap, be sure to allow for some quiet time during the day.
 You may also need to adjust bedtime to ensure your child gets enough sleep.

-3. If you've enrolled your child in preschool, visit the classroom together a few times before school starts.
-If your child is not in preschool, look for opportunities to interact and play with other kids.
+- If you've enrolled your child in preschool, visit the classroom together a few times before school starts.
+If your child is not in preschool, look for ways they can play and be with other kids.

-4. Limit screen time (TV shows, DVDs, smartphones, video games, tablets, and computers) to no more than 1 to 2 hours a day of quality children's programming.
-Keep screens out of your child's bedroom.
+- Limit screen time (time spent with TV, smartphones, tablets, and computers) to no more than 1 hour a day of high-quality children's programming.
+Watch with your child to boost learning.
+Keep TVs and other screens out of your child's bedroom.

-8. Have your child brush teeth twice a day with a pea-sized amount of fluoride toothpaste.
-Schedule a dentist visit to have your child's teeth examined and cleaned.
+- Have your child brush teeth twice a day with a pea-sized amount of fluoride toothpaste.
+Schedule a dentist visit to have your child's teeth checked and cleaned.
+To help prevent cavities, the doctor or dentist may brush fluoride varnish on your child’s teeth 2–4 times a year.

 Safety